 Sergey Brin was born on August 21, 1973, in Moscow, Russia.
 His family emigrated to the United States to escape Jewish persecution in 1979.
-He met Larry Page at Stanford University and the two created a search engine that would sort web pages based on popularity.
+He met Larry Page at Stanford University, and the two created a search engine that would sort web pages based on popularity.
 They named the search engine "Google," based on the mathematical term "googol."
-After it's launch in 1998, Google has become the most popular search engine in the world.
+Since its launch in 1998, Google has become the most popular search engine in the world.

 Internet entrepreneur and computer scientist Sergey Mikhaylovich Brin was born on August 21, 1973, in Moscow, Russia.
 The son of a Soviet mathematician economist, Brin and his family emigrated to the United States to escape Jewish persecution in 1979.
 After receiving his degree in mathematics and computer science from the University of Maryland at College Park, Brin entered Stanford University, where he met Larry Page.
 Both students were completing doctorates in computer science.